 Upgrade on arrival, subject to availability

-Unlock perks by contacting Alison to book your trip.
+Unlock perks by contacting our team of advisors to book your trip.

 Day 1: Arrive in Paris

-Located on the fashionable Avenue Montaigne, where it counts Dior, Chanel and Saint Laurent as its neighbors, the hotel’s red awnings and geraniums are its signature accessory.
-This legendary hotel is glamorous and glitters with crystal chandeliers that dot its public spaces, fashion editors checking in during Fashion Week and suites with enviable views of the Eiffel Tower.
+Located on the fashionable Avenue Montaigne, where it counts Dior, Chanel and Yves Saint Laurent as its neighbors, the hotel’s red awnings and geraniums are its signature accessories.
+This legendary hotel is glamorous (fashion editors check in here during Fashion Week) and glitters with crystal chandeliers that dot its public spaces.
+Plus, luxurious suites boast enviable views of the Eiffel Tower.

-The hotel’s 1,400 sq. ft.
-Haute Couture Suite makes an appearance in season 1 (episode 7).
+The hotel’s 1,400-square-feet Haute Couture Suite makes an appearance in Season 1 (episode 7).
 It’s a one-bedroom suite that’s impeccably decorated in elegant French style and is the perfect place to call home during your stay in Paris.
-My favorite feature of this suite is the iconic view of the Eiffel Tower (which stuns even Emily herself) and is framed by a large ornate picture frame.
-It is literally picture perfect!
+It has an iconic view of the Eiffel Tower (which stuns even Emily herself).

-Other highlights worth checking out (whether you’re a guest or not) are Le Bar and La Galerie (which both make an appearance during the series), and the Dior Spa.
+Other highlights worth checking out (whether you’re a guest or not) include Le Bar and La Galerie (which both make an appearance during the series), as well as the Dior Spa.

-If you’re looking for luxury on the Left Bank, Hotel Lutetia is the ultimate palace hotel in the heart of Saint-Germain-des-Pres.
-You may recognize this hotel from season 2 (episode 6) when Sylvie meets her new love interest Erik at one of the hotel’s restaurants, Brasserie Lutetia.
-Over its 100+ year history, this hotel has welcomed some of the greatest artists and literary figures, including Picasso, Matisse, James Joyce and Josephine Baker.
+If you’re looking for luxury on the Left Bank, Hôtel Lutetia is the ultimate palace hotel in the heart of Saint-Germain-des-Prés.
+You may recognize this hotel from Season 2 (episode 6), when Sylvie meets her new love interest Erik at one of the hotel’s restaurants, Brasserie Lutetia.
+Over its over 100-year history, this hotel has welcomed some of the greatest artists and literary figures, including Picasso, Matisse, James Joyce and Josephine Baker.

 Lunch at La Galerie

-After you check in to your room you won’t have to travel far for lunch (which is a huge relief after your flight!).
-La Galerie is a tres chic spot in Plaza Athenee, illuminated by glistening chandeliers and the natural light of the hotel's ivy-covered courtyard.
-Pop champagne (like Sylvie and Laurent do) and toast to an epic trip as you dine on Parisian classics while listening to the soft melodies of a live harpist.
+After you check in to your room you won’t have to travel far for lunch.
+La Galerie is a très chic spot in Plaza Athénée, illuminated by glistening chandeliers and the natural light of the hotel's ivy-covered courtyard.
+Pop Champagne (like Sylvie and Laurent) and toast to an epic trip as you dine on Parisian classics while listening to the soft melodies of a live harpist.

 Stroll along Pont Alexandre III